 Lean methodology also expounds on the power of the minimum viable product (MVP) which works well for marketing teams that are trying to innovate and test quickly—such as when implementing new features for a website, or testing a new marketing medium.

-Both of these approaches help save marketing teams time by eliminating backlog and reducing the amount of resources contributed to a project before the project receives any feedback from customers or users.
+Both of these approaches help save marketing teams time by eliminating the backlog and reducing the number of resources contributed to a project before the project receives any feedback from customers or users.

 However, the introduction of working in iterations remains incredibly valuable.
 With the aforementioned mountain of data pouring in from multiple streams, it’s critical to constantly test and change what’s not working.